danieldk/spaCy/website/docs/api/pipe.md

 <Infobox variant="danger">

-This method needs to be overwritten with your own custom `predict` method.
+This method needs to be overwritten with your own custom `get_teacher_student_loss` method.

 </Infobox>